davidoster/Bonfire-Next/bonfire/docs/general/routes.md

 If you want to ensure that a route shows up on any subdomain, but NOT on a URI without a subdomain, pass in `'*'` as the subdomain to match.
 Note that this only works on domains with two parts, like `example.com`.
 This will return false positives when more parts exist, like `example.co.uk`.

 	$route->get('users/(:num)', 'users/show/$1', ['subdomain' => '*']);

+## Route Filters
+Filters provide a simple way of limiting access to a given route.
+This is useful for creating areas of your site that require authentication.

+### Defining a Filter
+Filters are defined by passing in a Closure to the `filter` method.
+This is a static method to make accessing it from your own classes simple.

+	\Bonfire\Route::addFilter('old', function()
+	{
+		if (get_instance()->input->get('age') > 200)
+		{
+			return redirect('home');
+		}
+	});

+### Attaching a Filter to Route
+You can attach a filter to a route by passing it in as one of the options for that method.
+This can be used across all methods, just like a Global Option.
+The key name may be either `before` or `after`.

+	$route->any('users/(:num)', 'users/$1', ['before' => 'old']);

+### Retrieving Route's Filters
+To grab the callback functions that should be executed for a specific route, use the `getFilters()` method.
+The first parameter is the route you want the callbacks for.
+The second parameter is the type, either `before` or `after`.

+	Route::getFilters('users/(:num)', 'before');

+This returns an array of Closures that can be executed.

 ## HTTP Verb Routing